Fatty Koo: History

 The five original members from the musical collective Fatty Koo met in Columbus, Ohio.
-Eddie B, Gabrielle, Marya, Ron, and Valure had been active participants in the inner city's CAPACITY youth arts program and engaged in the CAPACITY-sponsored “Columbus Songwriters’ Summit for Oneness” in 2003.
+Eddie B, Gabrielle, Marya, Ron, and Valure had been active participants in the inner city's CAPACITY youth arts program and engaged in the CAPACITY-sponsored "Columbus Songwriters’ Summit for Oneness" in 2003.
 Through completion of the summit, each individual member was invited to record on the nonprofit John Lennon Educational Tour Bus that provided a state-of-the-art mobile recording studio.
 The original members recorded an eight-song demo, and recorded multiple videos, which were later watched by manager David Sonenberg.
 The members, who had mixed backgrounds and musical preferences, become a music group in the fall of 2003.
 Shortly after, Fatty Koo signed a record deal with SonyBMG.

 In 2004 they began recording their debut album with songwriter/producer Toby Gad.
 In 2005, Fatty Koo began to audition for a new male vocalist to join the group.
-Miguel (singer) was initially considered, but he decided to pursue a solo career.
+Singer Miguel was initially considered, but he decided to pursue a solo career.
 Joshua Welton was later added to the group.
 Blowin Up: Fatty Koo aired on BET on April 21, 2005.
 The 13-episode reality TV show documented the group's career.
 Their debut album House of Fatty Koo was released on July 12, 2005.